20th Guards Motor Rifle Division: World War II

 The division was withdrawn from Germany in June 1993, and moved to Volgograd in the North Caucasus Military District.
 There it was under the command of the reduced 8th Guards Army Corps, formerly the 8th Guards Army.

 The division remained garrisoned in Volgograd, with parts of the division having taken part in the First and Second Chechen Wars.
 The division was engaged from December 1994 to February 1995 in the First Chechen War.
 On 31 December 1994, units of the division, together with the 131st Motor Rifle Brigade and the 81st Guards Motor Rifle Regiment entered Grozny.
 On 13 January 1995, elements of the division began storming the Council of Ministers building.
 On 16 January, the building of the Council of Ministers was completely taken.
 On 21 January 1995, the 33rd MRR participated in the seizure of the Press House.
 On 5 February, the division occupied the Minutka Square.
 On 11 February 1995, after taking the main militant strongholds in Grozny, the division was withdrawn from the fighting and began to transfer its units to Volgograd.
 At the end of February 1995, the division was completely withdrawn from Chechnya.

+In 1999 key units included the 56th Guards Air Assault Regiment;

+242nd Guards Motor Rifle Regiment; 255th Guards MRR; 944th Guards Self-Propelled Artillery Regiment; 358th Guards Anti-Aircraft Rocket Regiment; and the 428th Tank Battalion.

 In 2009 the division was renamed the 20th Guards Motor Rifle Brigade.

+Composition

 1988 Order of Battle

 Order of Battle of the division in 1988: